-Seven Awesome Things to Do with Kids at Lane Cove National Park
+Things to do at Lane Cove National Park

 Mums & Bubs

-The park’s also has numerous historic sites which are best explored along the self-guided Heritage walk.
+The park also has numerous historic sites which are best explored along the self-guided Heritage walk.
 Plan ahead by picking up a brochure from the park office in Lindfield during the week.

 We can’t think of a better place to have a picnic to enjoy a great screen-free day with the family!
-You choose from a variety of 40 spots which offers picnic tables, barbecues, children’s play equipment, flat grassy areas and easy access to any of the walking tracks and spaces to cycle.
+Choose from 12 picnic spots including the Tunks Hill picnic area (pictured above) offering picnic tables, barbecues, children’s play equipment, flat grassy areas and easy access to any of the walking tracks and spaces to cycle in Lane Cove National Park.
 Whatever the activity you choose, the park has a serene atmosphere that’s perfect for doing nothing and everything nature.

 There are three children’s playgrounds at Lane Cove National Park, all of which are amazingly well-equipped and maintained.
 They’re great meeting spots for families and groups or even birthday parties.